ThrillStays

 • Price: $349.99

 What the Mini 2 does exceptionally well: The combination of extreme portability, long battery life, and full two-way messaging is unmatched.
-The integration with the Garmin Messenger smartphone app allows composing messages on a full phone keyboard rather than the Mini 2’s on-device interface (which uses 5 physical buttons and is functional but slow for long messages).
+The integration with the Garmin Messenger smartphone app allows composing messages on a full phone keyboard rather than the Mini 2’s on-device interface.
 The MapShare feature — which creates a public web link that anyone (family, emergency contacts) can use to track your location in real-time — is particularly valuable for communicating your position to non-technical users at home.

 Limitations: No standalone GPS navigation — the Mini 2 displays your coordinates but doesn’t provide mapping or turn-by-turn navigation.
 For wilderness navigation, you’ll need a separate GPS device or use the paired phone’s offline maps.
-The on-device message composition interface (without a paired phone) is slow for anything beyond brief messages.
+See our GPS watches for adventure travel for nav-capable wearable options.

 Key specifications: